UCR-Research-Computing/UCR-Research-Computing.github.io/pages/software_and_application_support.md

 - **Custom Software Installs**: For specific software needs, reach out to our support team via [support@hpcc.ucr.edu](mailto:support@hpcc.ucr.edu).
 - **Software Modules**: Explore the wide range of software available on the HPCC Cluster through our [HPCC Software page](https://hpcc.ucr.edu/about/software/).

+### Ursa Major: Revolutionizing Research Computing at UCR

+**Ursa Major**, in partnership with Google Cloud Platform (GCP), marks a transformative leap in research computing at the University of California, Riverside.
+This initiative is designed to significantly enhance the research computing landscape, providing cutting-edge tools and services that cater to the diverse needs of our academic community.
+Through Ursa Major, we aim to empower researchers with unparalleled computing capabilities, fostering innovation, accelerating research outcomes, and cementing UCR's position as a leader in academic research.

+#### Key Services of Ursa Major:

+- **Secure Research Workstations**: Tailored high-performance workstations equipped with advanced memory, CPU, and storage options to meet individual research demands.

+- **Auto-scaling High-Performance Computing (HPC) Clusters**: On-demand access to scalable HPC clusters featuring the latest in CPU and GPU technology for complex computational tasks.

+- **Infinity Scaling Databases**: Dynamic database solutions that scale seamlessly with your research project's evolving requirements.

+- **AI and Machine Learning Services**: Leverage Google's Vertex.ai and other premier AI/ML platforms to push the boundaries of research innovation.

+- **Web Servers and Secure Research Storage**: Optimized web servers and storage solutions designed to meet the stringent security needs of research data.

+#### Integration with Software and Application Support:

+Ursa Major seamlessly integrates with our existing software and application support services, ensuring that researchers have access to a comprehensive suite of tools necessary for their work.

+- **High-Performance Computing Center (HPCC)**: The backbone of our computational research, now enhanced with Ursa Major's cloud capabilities, offers thousands of applications and custom software installs to meet every research need.

+- **Jupyter Lab/Notebooks**: Ursa Major expands our JupyterLab offerings, incorporating powerful cloud-based computational resources, including Linux desktop environments, GPUs, and CPUs, directly accessible through the Nautilus Cluster and Google Colab.

+- **Qualtrics and REDCap**: Ursa Major enhances data collection and survey capabilities, ensuring secure, efficient, and scalable solutions for electronic data capture.

 ### Jupyter Lab/Notebooks

 JupyterLab offers an interactive development environment for a variety of workflows, supporting data science, scientific computing, and machine learning projects.